-Global MICE and Brand Activation Market in France – Industry Outlook and Forecast 2020-2026
+Global MICE and Brand Activation Market in FRANCE – Industry Outlook and Forecast 2020-2026

-This report contains market size and forecasts of MICE and Brand Activation in France , including the following market information:
+This report contains market size and forecasts of Bacillus thuringiensis in France , including the following market information:

-The global MICE and Brand Activation market was valued at xx million in 2019 and is projected to reach US$ xx million by 2026, at a CAGR of xx% during the forecast period.
-While the MICE and Brand Activation market size in France was US$ XX million in 2019, and it is expected to reach US$ XX million by the end of 2026, with a CAGR of XX% during 2020-2026.
+The global Bacillus thuringiensis market was valued at 219.1 million in 2019 and is projected to reach US$ 277.4 million by 2026, at a CAGR of 6.1% during the forecast period.
+While the Bacillus thuringiensis market size in France was US$ XX million in 2019, and it is expected to reach US$ XX million by the end of 2026, with a CAGR of XX% during 2020-2026.

 Total Market by Segment: